High-dimensional separability for one- and few-shot learning: Stochastic Separation for Fine-Grained Distributions

-The finite-dimensional hypothesis about granular structure of the data sets can be transformed into the infinite-dimensional view about compact embedding: the patterns correspond to the compact subsets of the dataspace.
-Moreover, this hypothesis can be extended to the hypothesis about hierarchical structure (Fig.~\ref{HierarchicalUniverse}): The data that correspond to a pattern also have the intrernal granular structure.
-To reveal this structure, we can apply centralization and whitening to a granule.
-After that, the granule will transform into a new unit ball, the external set (the former `Universe') will typically become infinitely far (`invisible') and the internal structure can be seeking in the form of collection of compact granules in new topology.
+The finite-dimensional hypothesis about granular structure of the datasets can be transformed into the infinite-dimensional view about compact embedding: the patterns correspond to the compact subsets of the dataspace.
+Moreover, this hypothesis can be extended to the hypothesis about hierarchical structure (Figure~\ref{HierarchicalUniverse}): the data that correspond to a pattern also have the intrernal granular structure.
+To reveal this structure, we can apply centralisation and whitening to a granule.
+After that, the granule will transform into a new unit ball, the external set (the former `Universe') will typically become infinitely far (`invisible'), and the internal structure can be seeking in the form of collection of compact granules in new topology.}

 It should be stressed that this vision is not a theorem.
 It is proposed instead of typical dominance of smooth or even uniform distributions that populate theoretical studies in machine learning.
 On another hand, hierarchical structure was observed in various data analytics exercises: if there exists a natural semantic structure then we expect that data have the corresponding cluster structure.
-Moreover, various preprocessing operations make this structure more visible (see, for example, discussion of preprocessing in Section~\ref{PrePostclassical}).
+Moreover, various preprocessing operations make this structure more visible (see, for example, discussion of preprocessing in Appendix~\ref{PrePostclassical}).

 The compact embedding idea was recently explicitly used in data analysis (see, for example, \cite{LiuShaoLi2015,Vemulapalli2019,Bhattarai2019}).